 Be sure to order a side of sourdough avocado toast to round out your meal.

 Enjoy your food on the brightly painted picnic tables surrounded by the untamed beauty of the North Shore.
+You really can’t beat the scenery with the rolling hillsides as a backdrop and the sprawling ocean across the street.

 I also love the story behind The Sunrise Shack.
 It started as 3 local brothers picking fruit from their backyard and selling it from a stand in their driveway.